murnanedaniel/3d-maze-generator/README.md

 Parameters like size, diameter, and number of nodes can be supplied.
 The end is chosen by choosing the node on an outside edge that is furthest from the start.

+## Heads-up:

+This is a forked version of the original 3d-maze-generator library.
+It is updated Python3, and a couple of bugs are fixed that allow it to run smoothly.
+However, I can't vouch that the output is as expected.
+It **does** produce valid .scad files, but they may not match those produced by the Python2 version.

 ## Installation

 Install my version of Solid Python.
 The official version currently has a couple bugs.